Hannes Wolf (footballer): Swansea City (loan)

 On 20 January 2022, Wolf joined EFL Championship club Swansea City on loan until the end of the season.
-He scored his first goal for the club in a 0-4 win as Swansea City completed the first ever League double in the South Wales derby over rivals Cardiff City.
+He scored his first goal for the club in a 4–0 win as Swansea City completed the first ever League double in the South Wales derby over rivals Cardiff City.

+New York City FC

+On 16 January 2024, Wolf moved to the United States, signing a contract with Major League Soccer club New York City FC throughout 2027, with an option for an extra year.